Derek Wilkins

 Teres Major au Poivre

-Published in How To
+Published in Beef, How To

 What?
 You’ve never heard of the teres major cut?
 Worry not.
 We won’t rescind your Steak of the Month Membership.
 We’re proud to introduce you to this fairly rare and overlooked cut.
 The Teres Major is the muscle that runs from the scapula to the humerus.
 You would think shoulder meat would be fairly tough because of…

-Wagyu Petite Sirloin Roast
+Petite Sirloin Roast

-Published in How To
+Published in How To, Videos

 Preheat your grill or oven to 450°.
 If you’re not using a grill, grab a cast iron pan.
 2. Create a Herb & Garlic Rub: Mince rosemary, garlic, and sage, then mix with The Butcher’s Market House Seasoning and olive oil.
 3. Rub all over the roast.
 4. Place the roast onto the grill over direct…